ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 We plan to cover at least these practices:

--  TDD and Test-First
+-  TDD and Test-First.

--  Use of test doubles (mocks, stub, spies)
+-  Use of test doubles (mocks, stub, spies).
 -  Use and monitoring of code coverage metrics.

--  Another goal of this phase is identifying the test training needs for the organization and teams and start providing some support (bibliography, slides, seminars, coaching).
+Another goal of this phase is **identifying the test training needs** for the organization and teams and start providing some support (bibliography, slides, seminars, coaching).